Workers' Youth League (Norway): History

 Three prime ministers, Trygve Bratteli, Thorbjørn Jagland, and Jens Stoltenberg have been leaders in AUF.
 In addition, Oddvar Norli was leader of local chapter of Hedmark AUF and Gro Harlem Brundtland was deputy leader of Sosialistisk Studentlag and Arbeiderpartiets Studentlag, local chapters of AUF, before they both served as prime ministers.

+AUF defines itself as inclusive feminist and supports LGBT+ rights.
+AUF, along with the Labour Party's LGBT+ network, were among the signatories of a 2025 call for an inclusive feminism.

 Utøya mass shooting

-On 22 July 2011, AUF's traditional summer camp on the island of Utøya was the scene of a massacre carried out by the right-wing extremist terrorist Anders Behring Breivik dressed as a police officer.

-The camp was organised by the AUF, the youth wing of the ruling Norwegian Labour Party (AP).
-Breivik, dressed in a homemade police uniform and showing false identification, took a ferry to the island and opened fire at the participants, killing 69 and injuring 32.
-Among the dead were friends of Stoltenberg, and the stepbrother of Norway's crown princess Mette-Marit.
-The Utøya attack is the deadliest mass shooting by a lone individual in modern history.

-The attack was the deadliest in Norway since World War II.
+On 22 July 2011, AUF's traditional summer camp on the island of Utøya was the scene of a mass shooting carried out by far-right terrorist Anders Behring Breivik.
+Breivik, dressed in a homemade police uniform and showing false identification, took a ferry to the island and opened fire at the participants, killing 69 and injuring 33.
+Among the dead were friends of Stoltenberg and the stepbrother of Norway's queen Mette-Marit.
+The Utøya attack is the deadliest mass shooting by a lone individual in modern history, and the overall attacks were the deadliest in Norway since World War II.